glenlovett/glenlovett.github.io/_posts/biking/2016-05-18-back-on-track.markdown

 ## To the "Campground"

 Leaving Syracuse was sort of painful, as it was probably around rush hour and Syracuse isn't really all that nice from an infrastructure standpoint from what I can tell.
-Regardless, I was happy to pass both a cheap grocery store and a shipping center to send some things home, replacing my bulky camera with the equivalent weight in 100% more edible items.
+Regardless, I was happy to pass both a cheap grocery store and a shipping center to send some things home, replacing my bulky camera with the equivalent weight in 100% more edible cargo.
 Then I was out of Syracuse, and back on the one lane highways with wide shoulders.
 Legs are starting to get pretty sore at this point, as is my *ahem* saddle.
 I see another rest day not far in my future.

 ![screenshot](https://raw.githubusercontent.com/glenlovett/glenlovett.github.io/master/assets/IMG_20160518_113208717.jpg)
 *I found the windows XP desktop background image.*